How to Prepare for a Divorce

 Gather Paperwork Related to Finances

 Having a thorough grasp of the household finances is extremely important in a divorce, as it provides you with leverage and allows you to make decisions based on actual information rather than assumption.
 Whether you are in charge of household finances or not, it is important that you get copies or originals of all recent financial documents pertaining to expenses, income, investments, taxes, and other finances.
-These may include:
+These may include but are not limited to:

 - Bank statements